dev-leonzera/dev-leonzera/README.md

 ## About Me

 - :books: Graduated in Backend Development in Anhanguera🧡 ❤
-- 💻 Currently available for work as Mobile Developer
+- 💻 Currently working as Fullstack Developer in ChatADV
 - 🌱 Currently learning about Design Patterns, Architecture, UX/UI and some other cool things.